Even though it's cold and the days are short, there's still fun times to be had.

 Take a spa-cation

-Queens' favorite house of relaxation and bibimbap, Spa Castle, opened up a Manhattan outpost called Premier 57 (115 E. 57th St.).
-Visit for a day of hydrotherapy pools, saunas, steam rooms and a swim-up bar.
+Queens' favorite house of relaxation, Spa Castle, has a Manhattan outpost called Premier 57 (115 E. 57th St.).
+It's a good way to get warm, really warm, when outside is nasty.
+A day pass, which is $75, give you access to hydrotherapy pools, saunas, steam rooms and a swim-up bar.
 Other features include a sleeping room and a cafe.
-A day pass is $75.

 Cozy up at a bar with a fireplace